linode/docs/docs/game-servers/install-minecraft-in-a-freebsd-jail.md

 3. (Optional) Install the sudo package by running `pkg install sudo`, and configure sudo via the `visudo` command.
 Otherwise, run the following commands as root.

-4. Install iocage. `iocage` is a wrapper for the FreeBSD jail(8) command that will automatically handle creation of ZFS datasets for the containers, as well as provide an easy to use syntax to set up networking and set resource restrictions.
+4. Install iocell. `iocage` is a wrapper for the FreeBSD jail(8) command that will automatically handle creation of ZFS datasets for the containers, as well as provide an easy to use syntax to set up networking and set resource restrictions.

+## Configuration Updates

-5. Next, we're going to make some configuration changes.
+1. Next, we're going to make some configuration changes.
 We'll be enabling the pf packet filter, creating a cloned loopback interface for the jail private network, and modifying some boot-time options.

     Add the following to /boot/loader.conf via your favorite text editor.